Cosana Eram, Director

 Students study images and voices of women from medieval times to the present.
 The course includes an analysis of "la condition feminine" in the French literary and cultural context with a focus on authors that include Marie de France, Louis Labe, Mme de Lafayette, George Sand, Colette, Wittig, Nemirovsky and others.
 The course is in French.
 Prerequisite: FREN 025 with a "C-" or better or permission of the instructor.
 It is occasionally offered in English as FREN 051.
 May be repeated with permission of the instructor.
 (GEND)

-Since independence from Spain in the early nineteenth century Latin America has been plagued with struggles to achieve political stability, social justice, and economic development.
-Though an analysis of social movements, this course focuses on salient issues in the history of the independent nations of Latin America from the 1820s to the present and emphasizes the development of diverse societies and cultures.
-Students examine issues of state building, labor movements, inter-regional conflicts, and interethnic relations.
-The course uses a variety of sources - films, lectures, readings, and discussions - in an attempt to understand how social movements shaped and were shaped by economic and political forces.
-Finally, the class studies how colonial legacies, neocolonial ties and globalization have affected Latin America and its people.
-(GE1C, GEND)
+Since independence from Spain and Portugal in the early nineteenth century, Latin America seems to have been plagued with struggles to achieve political stability, social equality, and economic advancement.
+This course focuses on the history of the independent nations of Latin America from the 1800s to the present.
+We will examine issues of state-building, race, gender, labor movements, human rights, drug violence, and international relations.
+We will use a variety of sources — films, lectures, music, readings, and discussions — in our explorations of how social movements shaped and were shaped by economic and political forces.
+Finally, we will study how colonial legacies, neocolonial ties and globalization have affected Latin America and its people.
+(GE1C, GEND, GESO)

 HIST 065.
 Women and War.
 4 Units.